elastic/apm-pipeline-library/vars/README.md

 ## setEnvVar

-It sets an environment var with a value passed as a parameter, it simplifies Declarative syntax
+It sets an environment variable with either a string or boolean value as a parameter, it simplifies the declarative syntax.

 ```
+  // Support string value
   setEnvVar('MY_ENV_VAR', 'value')

+  // Support boolean value
+  setEnvVar('MY_ENV_VAR', true)
 ```

   it replaces the following code